After testicular cancer treatment

 The follow-up may involve physical exams, blood tests, X-rays and CT scans.
+Your doctor will check for signs of testicular cancer that may have come back.
+Your doctor can also keep track of any ongoing side-effects that you may have.
 It’s also a chance for you to ask any questions and to let the doctor know if you have any side-effects that are bothering you or if you are finding it hard to cope.

 If you are between check-ups and have a symptom or problem that is worrying you, contact your doctor or specialist nurse for advice or to make an appointment, if necessary.

-Many people want to make healthy lifestyle changes after a cancer diagnosis.
+Many people want to live a healthy lifestyle after a cancer diagnosis.
 Get some advice on healthy living here.

 It’s a good idea to check your testicles regularly, as there is a slightly higher risk of getting cancer in the other testicle after you’ve had testicular cancer.
 See how to check your testicles.